yrf1/326-workshops/workshop-02/workshop-02.md

 workshop, we will provide you with an existing Git repository that you will use for that workshop.

-To get started you need to *fork* the GitHub repository for Workshop 2.
+To get started you need to *fork* the [GitHub repository for Workshop 2][ws02].
 To do that click on the "Fork" button, it is on the upper right-hand part of the github page next to "Unwatch" and "Star":

 <img src="../images/fork-workshop-02.png" width="50%" />